 When you exit the Cave, you can walk back up to the main trail—or, if it’s hot and you’re feeling brave, you can rock hop down the canyon back to the parking lot.
 The water is cold!
 Also, in the spring, Devil’s Creek can run high, so pay attention to the conditions, and we don’t recommend it with little kids.
 But it is really fun.

-Note: The Cave is now open for Summer 2016.
-The Cave is closed from November until approximately Memorial Day to help protect a small population of Pacific Western Long Eared Bats that hibernate in the Cave.
+The Cave is normally closed from October until approximately Memorial Day to help protect a small population of Pacific Western Long Eared Bats that hibernate in the Cave.
 Please take a moment to read the signs about the bats and do what you can to help them stay near Boulder Cave.